Easy Street Records: Sasquatch! Music Festival

 From 2003 to 2018 Easy Street was the exclusive retailer for the Sasquatch!
 Music Festival, which took place every Memorial Day weekend in George, Washington.
 Each year the Easy Street Sasquatch! booth hosted signing sessions with many of the festival's top performers.
 Sasquatch! helped launch many of the region's most famed artists.
+Sasquatch founder Adam Zacks discontinued the festival in 2018, but in 2021 he launched his next venture, the Thing Festival, a three-day music festival in Port Townsend, Washington.
+In 2023, Easy Street was announced as the retail sponsor for Thing Festival.

 The Cafe

 The Cafe, located next door to the Easy Street West Seattle store, opened as a full-service dining space in 2001.
 Before that it served as a walkup coffee bar and provided space for in-store performances.
 It is among the most popular brunch destinations in Seattle, serving a large selection of music-themed menu items (e.g., James Browns, Dolly Parton Stack, Johnny Cash Special, Notorious B&G, Soundgarden Burger).
 The cafe is also a popular choice for "grab-n-go" espresso drinks and beer is also available (which customers can take with them while shopping in the store).
 In March 2012 the Seattle Metropolitan magazine added the cafe to their "Breakfast Hall of Fame".
 In December 2017 it was also featured in an episode of the Travel Channel's Man v.
 Food, hosted by Casey Webb.
+In 2022, Easy Street opened a cocktail bar and lounge upstairs in their vinyl room.
+Among their signature drinks are the Proud Mary, My Paloma, and Harder They Rum.
+They also offer rotating beer selections on tap and a selection of Northwest wines.
+Customers are able to walk through the store with their "walktails," sit outside in the new patio area, or at the bar itself.

 Murals

-Easy Street is well known for its large eye-catching hand-painted murals of album covers on its stores' exterior walls.
-The murals are regularly updated with covers of the most recent music releases.